theronhitchman/review-things-to-make-and-do/reviewtext.md

 If you had the sort of school mathematics education that Matt worries you did, then you probably wonder what a mathematically inclined person does with their time.
-Matt takes the opportunity to show you what doing mathematics is like: asking questions, running little experiments, making examples, sorting truths out from the guesses and dead-ends.
+Matt takes the opportunity to show you what doing mathematics is like: asking questions, running experiments, making examples, sorting truths out from the guesses and dead-ends.
 He shares bits of how the mathematics community does its work as a group, too.
 You will get a sense of what your friend-doing-homework is really doing.